Brotherhood of Sleeping Car Porters: Organizing the union

 The AFL, despite touting equal rights for workers, was actively discriminatory.
 Furthermore, and foremost, white dominance remained entrenched in almost every institution that existed in the US, and these unpractical beliefs, both subtle and overt, precluded the white labor movement from recognizing the black workers or their organized fronts.

 In the 1920s, as some elements within the AFL began to lower these barriers, groups as diverse as the Urban League, the Socialist Party of America and Communist Party began to focus on the rights of black workers.
 Randolph himself was a prominent member of the Socialist Party.
 From its inception, the BSCP fought to open doors in the organized labor movement in the US for black workers, even though it faced staunch opposition and blatant racism.
 As BSCP co-founder and First Vice President Milton Price Webster, put it, "...any time we have an American institution composed of white people there is prejudice in it....In America, if we should stay out of everything that's prejudiced we wouldn't be in anything."

 As early as 1900, efforts were put forth by various collectives of Pullman porters to organize the porters into a union, each effort having been crushed by Pullman.
 In 1925, in the early days of organizing the BSP union, Randolph was invited, by BSCP union organizer Ashley Totten, to address the Porters Athletic Association, in New York City.
 Exhibiting a sound understanding of the plight of the black worker and the need for a genuine labor union, Randolph was asked to undertake the job of organizing the porters into a bona fide labor union.
 The Brotherhood of Sleeping Car Porters was launched on the night of August 25, 1925.

 Key to the success of the union was to galvanize membership by way of a national membership drive, with three of the Pullman company's largest terminals being most important—Chicago, Oakland, and St. Louis.
 The man to see in Chicago was Milton Price Webster.
 He was the son of enslaved parents from Clarksville, Tennessee, who, after successfully purchasing their own freedom, eventually moved to Chicago, where Webster was raised.
 A former Pullman Porter of twenty years, and a devoted husband (Louie Elizabeth Harris) and father of three, Webster had been fired by the company for attempting to organize porters in the Railroad Men's Benevolent Association.

-Webster was a man of strong convictions.
-As a Lincoln Republican and a tenured, highly respected captain of Chicago's Sixth Ward black Republican machine, Webster was a stern, but gregarious leader of men who was well connected throughout the Chicago politic.
-Not the orator of Randolph's skill, and not college-educated, Webster devoured books and the news of the day, and was a stalwart back room negotiator.
-He captured his audience with his command of the subject, his keen wit and sharp intellect, and his commitment to alleviating the struggles of the working man.
+Webster convictions have been strong.
+He was a Lincoln Republican, Captain of Chicago's Sixth Ward black Republican machine, and was connected throughout the Chicago politics.
+Webster without any prior education settled well with books and the news of the day, as well as was good at negotiation.
+He captured his audience with his command of the subject, through his commitment to alleviate the struggles of the working man.